oculus-samples/Unreal-Phanto/README.md

 free and occupied space in a room.
 It is generated automatically during the Space Setup experience, and available for applications to query via Scene API.

+The haptic assets used in this project have been designed with [Haptics Studio](https://developer.oculus.com/documentation/unity/haptics-studio/), and were integrated using the [Haptics SDK for Unreal](https://developer.oculus.com/documentation/unreal/unreal-haptics-sdk) following our [Haptic Design Guidelines](https://developer.oculus.com/resources/haptics-design-guidelines/).

 ## License

 This codebase is available as both a reference and a template for mixed reality